 Rubies come in a variety of shades – While red and ruby are synonymous, not all of these precious stones have the rich red color offset by blue that have made Burmese rubies so highly sought after.
 These stones can vary from that deep, dark red to also include such hues as pigeon blood red and pinkish red.
 The red in the stone, by the way, comes from traces of chromium.

-will deliver.
-They rate a 9 on the Mohs scale, tying closely related sapphires and only coming in as slightly softer than diamonds
+They rate a 9 on the Mohs scale, tying closely related sapphires and only coming in as slightly softer than diamonds.

 Rubies are treated to shine even more – It is a standard practice in the jewelry industry to treat rubies to enhance their color and add even more strength to the design.